severalnines/docs/user-guide/mysql/manage.rst

 	- Create the package.

 * **Upload**
-	- Upload files to an existing package.
+	- Uploads files to an existing package.

 * **Available Packages - Database Software**
 	- List of softwares and packages.
 The package *Selected for Deployment* will be rolled out to new nodes, and used for upgrades.